The Retro Rendezvous Festival is operated by a Company Limited by Guarantee. The name of the Company is “Retro Rendezvous Festival Ltd”.

-To promote an annual festival and other vintage activities in Ulverston and to involve as widely as possible, a range of groups, organizations and individuals in doing so.
-The Festival will cover all aspects of vintage and retro activities.
+To promote an annual festival and other vintage and retro activities in Ulverston, and to involve as widely as possible, a range of groups, organizations and individuals in doing so.
+The festival will cover a range of vintage and retro activities.

-The Charity does not and will not discriminate on any grounds whatsoever, including, race, sexuality, disability, sexual orientation, age or religion.
-The Charity will challenge this wherever it comes across it.
-The Charity will comply with all legal requirements in this respect.
+The company does not and will not discriminate on any grounds whatsoever, including, race, sexuality, disability, sexual orientation, age or religion.
+The Company will challenge this wherever it comes across it.
+The Company will comply with all legal requirements in this respect.

-The Charity will open and manage a bank account with signatures of 2 Board members, who are both required to sign all cheques.
+The Company will open and manage a bank account with signatures of 3 Board members, 2 of whom are required to sign all cheques.
 A financial report and bank statement will be presented at each meeting.
-The Charity is not allowed to overdraw, and any surplus arising from activity will be put back into the activities of the Charity.
+The Company is not allowed to overdraw, and any surplus arising from activity will be put back into the activities of the Company.

 Alteration to the Constitution

-The Constitution will be formally reviewed every 3 years, but any member may raise an issue at the Annual General Meeting for discussion.
+The Constitution will be formally reviewed every 3 years, but any Associate Member may raise an issue regarding the Constitution at the Annual General Meeting for discussion.
 However no changes will be acceptable which propose a move away from the ethos of the original aims.
-Proposed alterations will be voted on by members and simple majority will be the method of accepting/incorporating changes.
+All decisions require a two thirds majority of the total meeting attendees, including Board Members and Associate Members.

-Should the Charity cease to exist, any assets it holds in terms of money and equipment will be given to a group or groups locally who has/have broadly similar aims and objectives.
-If no group can be found we will in the first instance offer assets to Ulverston Victoria School or Ford Park Community Group.
-Should they not want our assets then they will be realized and the money given to a local charity serving the interests of Ulverston
+Should the Company cease to exist, any assets it holds in terms of money and equipment will be given to a group or groups locally who has/have broadly similar aims and objectives.
+If no group can be found we will in the first instance offer assets to Ulverston Victoria High School or Ford Park Community Group.
+Should they not want our assets then they will be realized and the money given to a local charity serving the interests of Ulverston.